syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 ### Adding a Label as the ContentView of the SfPopupLayout

 Any view can be added as the popup content using the [SfPopupLayout.PopupView.ContentTemplate]() property to refresh it.
-Refer to the following code example in which a textview is added as a popup content:
+Refer to the following code example in which a Label is added as a popup content:

 #### Type A: